mysterygift/swiftnote/05_FunctionsAndClosures/closures and mapping.md

 ```

 Looking at the body of reverseAlphabetical(), if the value of s1 is greater than the value of s2, the function will return true, showing that s1 should appear before s2.
-B is greater than A.
+B is greater than A (the unicode value of the character B is great than the unicode value of A).

 This is a lot for just a single-expression function, so let's use an in-line closure.